 The books on the subject (advertising)

 My lucky streak continued.
 I got a scholarship to Oxford, where I studied political science, philosophy and economics.
-I also started my summer job on Wall Street Reset to use and the money from my scholarship to invest, before I had to leave it to the purser at Balliol College.
+I also started my summer job on Wall Street Background to use and the money from my scholarship to invest, before I had to leave it to the purser at Balliol College.
 After my stay in Oxford, I served in the army for a short time and distinguished myself there by investing the garrison commander's money in shares, which gave me a nice return.
 After that I went back to New York and started mine in 1968 Career in high finance.
 I had $600 in my pocket.
 My arrival on Wall Street, it turned out, coincided with the final throes of the stock market boom that began after World War II and lasted more than two decades.
 But who knew then that 1968 was a turning point in the stock market?
 I certainly don't.
 I was way too busy getting used to it to be able to keep an eye on the whole.
 And I still had a lot to learn.
 My inexperience would prove to be a huge advantage.
 Once I learned the basic rule of investing—buy valuables cheap—I began scanning the markets, all markets, for undervalued assets.
 I researched every opportunity that presented itself, and objectively speaking, there wasn't a stock worth a second look at the time.